Vernon Johns: Life

 Johns was born in Darlington Heights, Prince Edward County, Virginia.
 Three of his grandparents had been enslaved.
 His paternal grandfather was hanged for killing his master.
-Johns's maternal grandfather was a Mr. Price, a white man.
+Johns's maternal grandfather was a white man named Mr. Price.
 Price had a long-standing relationship with Johns's maternal grandmother.
 After killing another white man who tried to rape her, Price was convicted and served prison time.
 When Johns's maternal grandmother died young, her daughter Sallie Price (who later became Johns's mother) was raised by Price's white wife.
 The fact that Price was the father of the mixed-race girl Sallie was not generally acknowledged.

 In 1915, Johns graduated from Virginia Theological Seminary and College.
 He attended the Oberlin Seminary, where he studied with classmate Robert M. Hutchins.
 While at Oberlin, Johns was highly respected by both his classmates and the faculty; he was chosen to give the annual student oration.
 After graduating from Oberlin in 1918, he attended the University of Chicago's graduate school of theology.

 After studying at the University of Chicago, Johns was called as a preacher to various congregations in Virginia, West Virginia, and Pennsylvania.
 In 1926, he was the first African American to have his work published in Best Sermons of the Year.

 In 1927, Johns married Altona Trent.
 She was a pianist and music teacher who became a professor at what is now Alabama State University.
 In 1929–33 Johns served as president of Lynchburg's Virginia Theological Seminary and College.
 He was unable to stabilize the school's finances and was forced to resign.
 He returned to his family farm for several years.